koshimazaki/Re-Conet_c/README.md

 Reconetc (pd patch)|used in Reconetc and Broken Piano in Leeds RytmTool | used in Elektrocity
 DigiTool | used in Mornings at Night and in Bionic Walk.
-VCV Rack patches| used to generate samples in Elektrocity and for processing in Reconetc ORCA patch|used in Mornings at Night
+VCV Rack patches| used for samples in Elektrocity and processing in Reconetc ORCA patch|used in Mornings at Night
 Sample pack| various tracks
-Sysex files| Digitone and Rytm from Dimensions, Mornings at Night, Elektrocity, Bionic Walk Preonic keymap|used in Reconetc and Broken Piano in Leeds
+Sysex files| Digitone and Rytm from various tracks Preonic keymap|used in Reconetc and Broken Piano in Leeds

 Sample pack of content created in development.
-Piano samples, Serge Modular, Eurorack jams were used in Analog Rytm, Qubit Nebulae, Morphagene and pd patches.
+Piano samples, Serge Modular, Buchla 200e, VCV Rack, Eurorack jams were used in Analog Rytm, Qubit Nebulae, Morphagene and pd and Max patches.

 Project was generously funded by Creative New Zealand and supported by [Looptrotter](http://looptrotter.com/), [Elektron Music Machines](https://www.elektron.se/), [Cwejman Japan/AB](http://cwejman.jp/), [Faderfox](http://www.faderfox.de/) and [Qu-bit Electronix](https://www.qubitelectronix.com/).